SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/programming/shifter/how-to-use.md

 |cvmfs 	|Makes access to DVS shared [CVMFS software stack](../../services/cvmfs.md) available at /cvmfs in the image|
 |none 	|Turns off all modules|

+!!! tip
+    **If you're encountering glibc errors when you try to run MPI in your shifter image, running with the `mpich-cle6` module enabled may fix the issue.
+However, these older mpich libraries may not be retained during the next upgrade, so ultimately we recommend you remake your image with a newer OS.**

 Modules can be used together.
-So if you wanted MPI functionality and access to cvmfs, use "shifter --modules=mpich,cvmfs".
-Using the flag "none" will disable all modules (even if you list others in the command line).
+So if you wanted MPI functionality and access to cvmfs, use `#SBATCH --modules=mpich,cvmfs`.
+Using the flag `none` will disable all modules (even if you list others in the command line).

 ## Running Jobs in Shifter Images

-Shifter images can only be accessed via the batch system.
 For each of the examples below, you can submit them to the batch system with `sbatch <your_shifter_job_script_name.sh>`.

+### Basic Job Script

 Here's the syntax for a basic Shifter script: